functionhaus/archivist/README.md

 perform additional parsing at runtime.

-* Archivist allows you to set constrained lists of `valid_topics` and `valid_tags`, and will throw warnings during complication if tags and topics are used that do not appear in those lists.
+* Archivist allows you to set constrained lists of `valid_topics` and `valid_tags`, and will throw warnings during compilation if tags and topics are used that do not appear in those lists.

 * Archivist allows you to store image files and parse and reference the paths to